This policy was last updated on 6th November 2018.

 - are appointed as an Elder of one of our churches;

-- update your details or upload a photo via one of the church management systems that our churches may use (e.g. ChurchSuite).
+- update your details or upload a photo via one of our church management systems (e.g. ChurchSuite).

 2. Information we collect about you